tuyet-le/portfolio/README.md

 # Front-End Developer Portfolio

 ## About
-A project to build my personal portfolio website from scratch with the aim of creating elements dynamically.
-This was originally submitted as one of my projects for the Udacity Front-End Developer Nanodegree program.
+My personal front-end web development portfolio built with the aim of creating elements dynamically.
+My portfolio showcases featured projects and an overbrief of my background and skills.
+This project was originally submitted as one of the projects for the Udacity Front-End Developer Nanodegree program.

 Project review:
 > This is one of the coolest designs I have seen for this project.